JaquelineBitencourt/OSDU-Tutorial-Code/README.md

 # OSDU-Tutorial-Code
-This repository contains all the code necessary to follow the step-by-step OSDU tutorial.
+All the code required to follow the OSDU tutorial step-by-step is included in this repository.
+This repository also offers the latest version of the tutorial.